rubocop/rubocop/manual/development.md

 ## Implementing the cop

-RuboCop uses [parser](https://github.com/whitequark/parser) to create the Abstract Syntax Tree representation of the code.
+RuboCop uses [parser](https://github.com/whitequark/parser) to create the Abstract Syntax Tree (AST) representation of the code.

 You can install `parser` gem and use `ruby-parse` command line utility to check what the AST looks like in the output.